 The risk margin is related to the amount that insurance and reinsurance undertakings would be expected to require in order to take over and meet the insurance obligations of the Company.
 The risk margin has been calculated by using one of the simplification methods described in the Technical Specifications.
-The simplified method (simplifications level 3 described in the document "Guidelines on the valuation of technical provisions", EIOPA-BoS-14/166, guideline 61) uses a proportional approach between future SCRs and best estimates of technical provisions for future years (TP.5.52).
+The simplified method (simplifications method 3) described in the document "Guidelines on the valuation of technical provsions", EIOPA-BoS-14/166, guideline 62) uses a modified duration of the insurance liabilities as a proportionality factor in order to approximate the discounted sum of all future Solvency Capital Requirements in a single step without approximating the Solvency Capital Requirements for each future year.